vahid110/sqlxport/demo/local_minio_postgres/README.md

 ## 🧠 Notes

-- PostgreSQL comes pre-seeded with a `sales` table.
+- PostgreSQL is pre-seeded with a `sales` table.
+- `sqlxport` uploads all results to MinIO using S3-compatible API.
-- All services run locally, no cloud required.
+- No external cloud access is required.
-- You can swap in Redshift or Athena later with minimal changes.

-Enjoy!